 - Manage drug supplies

-3: Do you want to make more money?
+3: Do you want a stronger career outlook?

-We know.
-This is a silly question.
-Most people do.
-The reason it is on our list is to ensure you also consider dual certifications.
+The reason this question is on our list is to ensure you also consider dual certifications.
 In most cases, if you have more than one certification on your resume you are more appealing to employers.

 The most common dual certification is a CNA and CMA.
 The CMA portion focuses on medications and monitoring patients.
 The CNA rounds out your training by focusing on all aspects of the patient while under your care.
 At Quality Career Pathways, we offer a discount when you take both courses with us.

-4: Do you want to get trained quickly?
+4: Do you want a fast-track learning option?

 Having a medical career does not mean you need to spend years in school.
 In fact, the Certified Medication Aide course can be completed in one week.
 But, please understand this is different than becoming a Certified Medical Assistant – also sometimes called a CMA.
 This credential takes one to two years to complete.